Computer User Support Specialists

 Computer User Support Specialists provide technical assistance to computer users.
 Answer questions or resolve computer problems for clients in person, or via telephone or electronically.
 May provide assistance concerning the use of computer hardware and software, including printing, installation, word processing, electronic mail, and operating systems.

-IT Support Specialists with little to no experience tend to make between $28990 and $37300 while the more experienced ones make over $63030 per year.
+Computer Support Specialists with little to no experience tend to make between $31220 and $39310 while the more experienced ones can earn over $65640 per year.

 |Top 5 paying states||Hourly||Annual|

-1 of the easiest ways to increase your salary as An IT Support Specialist is to move to a higher paying state like DC.
-Right now, the highest paying states for IT Support Specialists are DC, MA, CA, NJ and WA.
+One of the easiest ways to increase your salary as a Computer User Support Specialist is to move to a higher paying state like DC.
+Right now, the highest paying states for Computer Support Specialists are DC, CA, NJ, MA and WA.

-3 other factors that can increase your salary as An IT Support Specialist is the degree you hold, the industry you work in and lastly the company you work for (bigger companies like the Fortune 500 companies tend to pay more).
+Three other factors that can increase your salary as a Computer User Support Specialist is the degree you hold, the industry you work in and lastly the company you work for.

-We asked other IT Support Specialists what degree they had when they got the job and most of them said they had a Bachelors degree followed by Some college courses.
+We asked other Computer Support Specialists what degree they had when they got the job and most of them said they had a Bachelor’s Degree followed by a High School Diploma.